vasudhanair/SQL-Challenge/README.md

 an image file of my ERD(ERD-diagram).
 ## Data Modeling/Data Engineering
 I inspected the CSVs and sketched out an ERD of the tables.
-I used the tool [http://www.quickdatabasediagrams.com] The tables were created and the CSV files were imported DROP TABLE IF EXISTS departments;
+I used the tool [http://www.quickdatabasediagrams.com] The tables were created and the CSV files were imported.
+Before the tables were created the following was done.

-DROP TABLE IF EXISTS employees;
-DROP TABLE IF EXISTS dept_emp;
-DROP TABLE IF EXISTS dept_manager;
-DROP TABLE IF EXISTS salaries;
-DROP TABLE IF EXISTS titles;
+Code in the Schema-Table.sql
 -- Create a departments table
 -- Create an employees table
 -- Create an dept_emp table